Waving U.S.A. Flag

 In California, all active registered voters are mailed a ballot before each election.

-• Mail ballots for the November 5, 2024, General Election were delivered to the United States Postal Service on October 7, 2024
+• Mail ballots for the November 4, 2025, Statewide Special Election are delivered to the United States Postal Service on October 6, 2025

 If you lose, damage, or mismark your ballot, you may request a replacement ballot by: